-- Revise the by-laws following a review of the new requirements, default provisions, and choices open to the corporation under the CNCA.
+3. Revise the by‐laws following a review of the new requirements, default provisions, and choices open to the corporation under the NFP Act.

 Your Choice: Corporate Housekeeping or a "Clean Sweep"

-The CNCA will affect some 19,000 not-for-profit associations, charities, and professional, cultural, and religious and other groups currently incorporated under an Act that is over ninety years old.
+The NFP Act will affect some 19,000 not‐for‐profit associations, charities, and professional, cultural, and religious and other groups currently incorporated under a ninety year old Act.
 The old regime has become familiar territory.

-The entry into force of the CNCA this year will start the three-year transition clock.
-Get ready to review the legislation and ask questions – to get information, opinions, and advice – on how each not-for-profit corporation will respond to the new rules.
+The entry into force of the NFP Act on October 17, 2011 starts the three‐year transition clock.
+Get ready to review the legislation and ask questions – to get information, opinions, and advice – on how each not‐for‐profit corporation will respond to the new rules.